msylvester/adventOfCode/advent_of_code/day_7/prob_2/README.md

 ## Notes 📓
 - The solution includes all valid equations from Part 1 plus new equations made possible by concatenation
 - Base-3 counting is used to generate all possible operator combinations
+- Performance metrics may vary based on hardware and build type (debug vs release)